Old World Village

 Old World Village is a German enclave in Huntington Beach, California.
 It features shops, restaurants, a chapel, and a hotel.
 Many of the proprietors of its businesses live above their establishments.
 This live-work arrangement is unusual for Orange County.

 About 40 families live in the village.
 When it opened in 1978, the proprietors were primarily from Germany and Austria, but the Village has become more ethnically diverse over time.

 History

 In 1952, Josef Bischof emigrated from Germany to the United States.
 He was inspired by Ports O' Call Village in San Pedro, to create the shopping center Alpine Village in Torrance in 1965.
 Wanting to have spaces to both live and work in the same place, he split with his business partners from Alpine Village to found Old World Village in 1978.

+Ownership of the 53 live-work units is distributed among private owners, with governance administered through a homeowners association.
+As of 2007, the Bischof family continued to own several of the commercial and residential properties.